 Foundry Fellowship

-A semester-long fellowship focused on collaborative creative exploration and innovative work.
+A two-semester fellowship focused on collaborative, creative exploration and innovative teamwork.

 BOW students may apply as a team (between 2-6 people) to develop or continue a project of their design.
 These projects could manifest in limitless ways, from advancing a design or engineering project, supporting an entrepreneurial endeavor/prototype-creation effort, creating an artwork, making an app/game or even choreographing a performance and producing a film or something at the intersection of all of the above—the opportunities are endless.